 Discover the economics of “The Office,” test your financial literacy and explore what’s new in the world of economics.

-International and Latin American studies
+International and area studies

 Journalism and mass communications

 Target success.
 Stop by our table to learn more about our pre-professional program, which includes leadership development, military skills and adventure training.
-Be sure to try out our rock climbing wall at Bosco Student Plaza outside the Union.

 Social work is the “helping profession.”
 Stop by to see all the things you can do with a social work degree.